-The GSS award will not support secondary data analysis or investigator-based research.
+This award will not support secondary data analysis or investigator-based research.

-Project descriptions should address the Principal Investigator's ability and capacity to meet the following scientific infrastructure objectives:
+Project Descriptions should address the Principal Investigators' ability and capacity to meet the following scientific infrastructure objectives:

-- Scientific and methodological expertise and resources for survey sample and survey instrument development and innovation; - Collection of two biennial waves of survey data from 2500 new cross-sectional respondents, while maintaining at least a 55% response rate; - Maintain continuity and the high quality of the GSS data set; - Produce innovative and experimental modules to meet the needs of the academic community, other government agencies and potential funders; - Process, edit and release raw data, generated variables, and code books within 12 months of collection; - Maintain security of the data; - Maintain cyberinfrastructure to disseminate/share data and documentation with expansions and innovations in data sharing tools as technology develops; - Develop educational and research outreach activities illustrating the use of the data to a variety of audiences; and - Maintain the following functions: - sensitive data dissemination archive; - user assistance; and - bibliographic and award archive.
+- Scientific and methodological expertise and resources for questionnaire development and innovation; - Collection of 2 biennial waves of questionnaire data from the families in the core sample (approximately 45 minutes of NSF-funded content) while maintaining the current wave-to-wave re-interview response rate; - Maintain continuity and the high quality of this data set; - Process, edit and release raw data, generated variables, and code books within 12 months of collection; - Maintain security of the data; - Maintain cyberinfrastructure to disseminate/share data while also expanding and innovating in data dissemination tools as the technology develops; - · Developing new methods to illustrate and advance the use and analysis of the data to a variety of audiences; and - Maintain the following functions: - Secure access for approved researchers to sensitive/restricted data; - User help; and - Bibliographic and award archive.